stephen-zhao/SCStreamToMp3/README.md

 - Meanwhile, LiteStreamToMp3 was created as a demo and proof-of-concept.
 It comes with SCStreamToMp3's basic core functionality
 - Clone the repository and navigate to LiteStreamToMp3/bin/Release for the latest executable.

-## Development
-- Eventually release v0.1.0.0 will be uploaded to an external site for easier download/use